Soldiers who searched for Bergdahl recount their battles with Taliban

 Asked why they persisted, Billings said they live by the words “leave no man behind.”

-James Hatch, now a retired Navy Seal, cried on the stand as he repeated an account he has given to several news organizations about how he and his military dog Remco were shot by the Taliban on one of those rescue missions.
+James Hatch, now a retired Navy Seal, cried on the stand as he repeated an account he has given to several news organizations about how he and a military dog named Remco were shot by the Taliban on one of those rescue missions.

 Hatch said they came under fire by Taliban fighters with AK-47 rifles when their chopper landed near the Pakistan border to investigate a tip that Bergdahl was being held nearby.
 He said he was hit in the leg — an injury that resulted in 18 surgeries and ended his military career.
 He said Remco’s jaw was blown off and the dog later died.